amazon-connect/amazon-connect-streams/Documentation.md

 `.withException(e)` and pass an exception (`e`) to add stack trace and additional info to the logs, and you can call `.withObject(o)` to add an arbitrary object (`o`) to the logs.

+A new method `sendInternalLogToServer()` that can be chained to the other methods of the logger has been implemented and is intended for internal use only.
+It is NOT recommended for use by customers.

 Finally, you can trigger the logs to be downloaded to the agent's machine in JSON form by calling `connect.getLog().download()`.

 ## CCP Error Logging